uhpoler/FastReactPizza/README.md

 - **React**: For building the user interface and managing component state.
 - **Redux Toolkit**: For global state management, particularly for user data and cart items.
 - **React Router**: For handling navigation and routing between components.
+- **Tailwind CSS**: For styling, enabling a responsive and visually appealing design with utility classes.
 - **CSS**: For styling and ensuring responsive design.
 - **JavaScript (ES6+)**: Core language for application logic and functionality.
 - **Geolocation API**: For obtaining the user's current location.